Aldaviva/Kasa/Readme.md

 Rebooting will interrupt power to any connected consumers for roughly 108 milliseconds.
 It takes about 8 seconds for a KP125 to completely reboot and resume responding to API requests, and about 14 seconds for an EP10.

-The existing outlet power state will be retained after rebooting, so if it was on before rebooting, it will turn on again after rebooting, and there is no need to explicitly call [`SetOutletOn`](#setoutleton) to reestablish the previous state.
+The existing socket power state will be retained after rebooting, so if it was on before rebooting, it will turn on again after rebooting, and there is no need to explicitly call [`SetSocketOn`](#setsocketon) to reestablish the previous state.

 By default, this client will automatically reconnect to the outlet after it reboots, which can be tuned using the [`MaxAttempts`](#options) and [`RetryDelay`](#options) properties.
 ```cs